LangArthur/emotions-detection/README.md

 This project has an educational purpose.

 # Models used for emotions detection
-For this task, three architectures were implemented.
+For this task, three architectures were implemented:
 1. ModelInception - inspired from article [1].
 2. SimpleCNN - model base on the implementation of https://github.com/MinG822/ferpredict3.
 3. CNNv2 - model base on the implementation of https://github.com/atulapra/Emotion-detection.